Colorado Man Daniel Larson Faces Federal Charges for Explosive Threats and Interstate Communications

 Pre-Trial Detention

-Daniel Larson has been removed from Boulder and is currently confined to a federal jail awaiting trial.
+Daniel Larson has been transferred from Boulder to a federal detention center, where he remains in custody awaiting trial.
 This suggests that the court considers him either a flight risk or a danger to the community, or both.

 Prosecution Team